Tackle Trauma With Online Therapy: Healing From Childhood Wounds

 How can online therapy help?

-Processing trauma, especially trauma that you've carried since childhood, is often much easier and quicker with the help of a licensed therapist.
+Processing trauma, especially trauma that you've carried since childhood, is often much easier and quicker with the help of a licensed therapist, but you don’t necessarily have to go to an in-person treatment center to get that help.
 Online therapy can remove barriers and make therapy easier to access, such as removing the need to travel to a physical office or choosing only therapists who practice nearby.
-The methods used by online therapists are the same evidence-based treatments that a therapist would use in an office setting.
+Whether you’re living with bipolar disorder or PTSD, the methods used by online therapists are the same evidence-based treatments that a therapist would use in an office setting.
 Even when administered online, these techniques are just as effective as if they were used in an office.

 Counselor reviews